strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 ```

 The constraint has two parts:
-* The `.spec.match` section where we tell Gatekeeper for which resources whould this constraint apply.
+* The `.spec.match` section where we tell Gatekeeper for which resources would this constraint apply.
 In our case, these are `KafkaTopic`, `KafkaUser` and `KafkaConnector`.
 * The `.spec.parameters` section specifies the parameters of the policy.
 In our case, we want the label `strimzi.io/cluster` to be present.